does medicare cover home health care

 These services include skilled nursing care, hands-on care from a home health aide, physical therapy, occupational and speech-language therapy, and medical social services.
 If 24-hour care is needed, this would not be covered by Original Medicare Part A or B.

-If you have questions about home health care for a loved one with dementia, call (623) 223-8884 to speak with a licensed agent in your community.
+If you have questions about home health care for a loved one with dementia, call (623) 223-8884 to speak with a local licensed agent in your community.

 What does Medicare cover for home health care?